meducation/flumen/README.md

     npm start

-Send a plain text POST to /message containing a valid SNS payload to test.
+Send a plain text POST to / containing a valid JSON payload to test.

 # Contributing